Bellfalasch/frontend-forum/slides.md

 At Gjensidige we strive for and appreciate:

 * Openness
-* Positively challenge each other
+* Positively challenge each other, constructive feedback
-* Constructive feedback
 * Sharing, contributing, giving back
 * Cross-disciplinary teams